Greetings! I'm honored to be your personal librarian for ILS 2090.

 3. Copy and paste the full citation into your paper

 Ta Da!
 You're done!
 Well, almost.
 Sometimes weird formatting issues happen, so always double check your work.

 Need help with in-text citations or more complicated citations?
 Use the OWL!
 It's super easy, and totally simple.
-This is also a really good time to make an appointment with a writing tutor to make sure all your citations are good to go.
-Look for the Tutoring link on the right hand side in jwulink, under the Academics tab.
+This is also a really good time to make an appointment with a writing tutor to make sure your paper is totally perfect and all your citations are good to go.

 111 Dorrance Street Providence, Rhode Island 02903